jbytecode/rcaller/README.md

 written purely in Java and it does not depend on any external libraries, that is, it is ready to run in any machines that Java and R installed.
 Simulation studies show that the other libraries such as Rserve and rJava outperform the RCaller by means of interaction times.
-As a result of this, RCaller is not suitable for the projects which have many clients that request relatively single and small computations.
+As a result of this, RCaller is not suitable for the projectts which have many clients that request relatively single and small computations.
 [RCaller: A Software Library for Calling R from Java - M. Hakan Satman]

 [Official publication](https://doi.org/10.9734/BJMCS/2014/10902)